wp-plugins/robo-gallery/readme.txt

 = How to make gallery with no space between thumbnails of the gallery? =

 If you wish to make section with gallery without spacing between thumbnails you need just set horizontal and vertical spacing to 0 in gallery thumbnails view options

-= How to change width of the gallery thumbnails border? =

-When you enable border in gallery settings you will see multiply options for customization of the border.
-One of the options it's border width in pixels.

-= How to change color of the gallery thumbnails border? =

-When you enable border in gallery settings you will see multiply options for customization of the border.
-One from this options it's border color.
-You can select color using color selector

 = Is it possible to customize load more button caption? =